JacksonKuo/blog/_posts/2025-5-10-terraform-multicloud-module.markdown

 Create a terraform module for `app-springboot` deployment that allows me to easily swap cloud environments.

 # Module Interface
 My expected interface is below, effectively one main variable `cloud_provider` which will dictate which cloud platform the infrastructure will be created in.
-Note that when different cloud environments are introduced the CI/CD pipeline will need to be modified.
+Note that when different cloud environments are introduced the application CI/CD pipeline will need to be modified.
 Currently the pipeline works with a droplet.

 ```yaml
 module springboot_app {